agreenville/BIOL3009/README.md

 `handy_functions.R` - collection of handy functions in R. At present only contains function for calculating SE.

 `BIOL3009_CamTrapR.R` - script to process camera trap data that is manually entered into spreadsheets.

+`BIOL3009_reconyx_camera_trap.qmd` - Quarto document to create a worksheet for students to process camera trap data from Reconyx cameras.